(one synonym : Macroglossa nox Newman, 1857)

 The adult moths of this species have dark brown forewings sometimes with indistinct paler bands across them.
-They have even darker brown hind wings each with two pale yellow areas by the inner margin, and a white band along the costa.
+They have even darker brown hind wings each with two pale yellow areas by the hind margin, and a white band along the costa.
 The abdomen is covered in dark brown hairs except for narrow white areas between the joints.
 The moths have a wingspan of about 5 cms.

 The moths fly in the daytime, hovering over flowers to suck the nectar.